 Buying Back Strategic Petroleum Reserves

 It is obvious that the oil & gas industry is currently experiencing high demand for energy resources.
-Based on the data generated by Bloomberg, Major Oil companies posted record profits in the second quarter of 2022, surpassing the 2008 high.
-BP (British Petroleum) had an “exceptional” result in oil refining and trading that easily topped the highest estimates.
+Based on the data generated by Bloomberg, major oil companies posted record profits in the second quarter of 2022, surpassing the 2008 high.
+BP (British Petroleum) had an "exceptional" result in oil refining and trading that easily topped the highest estimates.
 In addition, Exxon and Chevron also reported their highest-ever profits.
-However, these Major Oil companies are in no rush to drill new wells and materially increase production despite Strategic Petroleum Reserve at its lowest level since 1985 as the uncertain energy and climate policies muddy long-term capital return profiles.
-As one of the main provisions of the IRA, the Biden Administration worked with the Department of Energy (DOE) guarantees to buyback of Strategic Petroleum Reserves at a fixed price in the near future.
-In hope of incentivizing oil production and bringing some certainty to the oil & gas industry – despite burgeoning climate change legislation.
+However, these major oil companies are in no rush to drill new wells and materially increase production — even Strategic Petroleum Reserves are at their lowest level since 1985 — because uncertain energy and climate policies muddy long-term capital return profiles.
+As one of the main provisions of the IRA, Biden guarantees the buyback of Strategic Petroleum Reserves at a fixed price in the near future.
+This is in hope of incentivizing oil production and bringing some certainty to the oil & gas industry – despite burgeoning climate change legislation.

 Mandate more federal oil-and-gas lease sales

-In addition to enabling expansion in the renewable energy space, the IRA includes provisions to ensure that the oil and gas industry will have the resources it needs to continue.
-First, within 120 days of issuing any wind or solar rights of way, the IRA requires the federal government to offer 2 million acres of onshore federal land for lease per year.
-It also requires an oil and gas lease sale of no less than 60 million acres in federal offshore waters as a requirement to issue an offshore wind lease in the following year.
-While the acreage requirement provisions are in line with historical lease sales figures, they notably prevent the administration from stalling future federal oil and gas lease sales.
+According to the Act it requires the administration to offer 2 million acres of onshore federal land for lease per year within 120 days of issuing any wind or solar rights of way.
+It also requires an oil and gas lease sale of no less than 60 million acres in federal offshore waters as a requirement to issue an offshore wind lease in the flowing year.
+While the acreage requirement provisions are inline with historical lease sales figures, they notably prevent the administration from stalling future federal oil and gas lease sales.
 This provision is important for two major reasons.
 First, oil production from federal lands and waters provides approximately 24% of total U.S oil production, so it is important to keep a stable flow of leases to ensure long-term energy security of the U.S. with a stable supply of domestically sourced oil and gas.
-Second, recall back in 2021, President Biden took several measures to reduce oil & gas industry activity: he signed an executive order to impose a temporary moratorium on oil and gas leasing activity in the Arctic National Wildlife Refuge (ANWR); withdrew offshore areas in Arctic waters and the Bering Sea from oil and gas drilling; and revoked the permit for the Keystone XL pipeline.
-It took 40-year high inflation and EU energy crisis for the Biden administration to acknowledge the importance of holistic approach when comes to energy policy.
+Second, recall back in 2021, President Biden signed an executive order to impose a temporary moratorium on oil and gas leasing activity in the Arctic National Wildlife Refuge (ANWR); withdrew offshore areas in Arctic waters and the Bering Sea from oil and gas drilling and revoked the permit for the Keystone XL pipeline.
+It took 40-year high inflation and EU energy crisis for Biden administration to acknowledge the importance of holistic approach when comes to energy policy.

 Green Hydrogen Tax Credits